 If an activity is too difficult, or the pressure of a situation is too much for a person to handle, then perhaps it would be best to stop doing it and/or leave.

-In other words, the head chef meant that if the job was too hard for Dustin, then he should quit and find other work.
+In other words, the head chef was saying that if the job was too hard for Dustin, then he should quit and find other work.

 The Origin Of “If You Can’t Stand The Heat, Get Out Of The Kitchen”

-It’s thought that Harry S. Truman is the one who coined the phrase.
-He used the phrase as early 1942, as he was quoted in a newspaper called The Soda Springs Sun from that year:
+It’s believed that Harry S. Truman is the one who coined the phrase.
+He used this expression as early 1942.
+In a newspaper from that year called The Soda Springs Sun, he was quoted as saying:

 “Favorite rejoinder of Senator Harry S. Truman, when a member of his war contracts investigating committee objects to his strenuous pace: ‘If you don’t like the heat, get out of the kitchen.”

-Note: If you’re looking for the meanings for more idioms and phrases, well that’s this website has.
-We have an alphabetical list that can help you navigate around and find a specific expression that you’re looking for.
-If you’re unable to find the one you want, well then maybe come back another time, since more idioms will be added at a later time.
+Note: If you’re looking for the meaning of more idioms and phrases, well that’s what Know Your Phrase is all about.
+We have an alphabetical list (the menu’s near the top) that contains hundreds of sayings.
+Use the list to navigate around and find specific expressions you have in mind.
+If you’re unable to find the one you want, maybe come back another time.